github/docs/content/osmand/map/wikipedia.md

 ![Wikipedia](/assets/images/map/ms-48.png)

-In OsmAnd for iOS, you can click to Wikipedia POI on the map, click to description and select available language for Wikipedia article.
+In OsmAnd for iOS, you can click on Wikipedia POI on the map, click to description and select an available language for Wikipedia article.

 ![Wikipedia](/assets/images/map/ms-47.png)